oakmac/snowflake-css/README.md

 unique symbol that can be found via tooling.

-Using 5 hexademical characters creates an address space of around 1 million options (16^5).
+Using 5 hexademical characters creates an address space of around 1 million options (~16^5).
 Combined with the rest of the words in the class name should be plenty enough randomness for even the largest of web projects.

 The requirement of "at least one number and one letter" came from testing in practical application.
 This helps to reduce false positive matches against UUIDs, long numbers, and other symbols often found in codebases.

-A list of 2000 valid hashes can be found [here](https://oakmac.com/hashes.php).
+A random list of 2000 valid hashes can be found [here](https://oakmac.com/hashes.php).
 I keep a file on my desktop called `hashes.txt` and simply cut/paste one at a time whenever I need to create a new class.
 I hope to create some editor-integrated tooling to assist with creating, writing, copying class names